phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

 - I couldn't use Extended Syntax for Markdown documents, as while I was trying to use Footnotes, for example, it wasn't rendered in my GitHub repository.
 Therefore I had to use links inside the content to credit the extracted ideas from the respective sources.
 - Wasn't able to use emoji in this document.
 - Hover effects won't work properly on touch mobile devices (which are using a touch screen), so a media query for that has to be implemented.
+- The navigation menu, while in mobile view, is displayed OVER the content of the page.
+So opening the menu in mobile view, the actual content below the header won't go lower to make place for the menu items.
+I didn't want to use JS and/or Boostrap, so this was an acceptable compromise I had to accept for the purpose of this project.

 [Back to Table of Contents](#table-of-contents)